HansjoergW/sec-fincancial-statement-data-set/README.md

 # sec-fincancial-statement-data-set
-Helper tools to analyze the " Financial Statement Data Sets" from the U.S.  securities and exchange commission (sec.gov)
+Helper tools to analyze the [Financial Statement Data Sets](https://www.sec.gov/dera/data/financial-statement-data-sets) from the U.S. securities and exchange commission (sec.gov).

 # Installation
 The code was developed with python 3.8.